mgutz/jo/README.md

 # jo

-jo is JSON Object library.
+jo is short for JSON Object and is convenience package for dealing with JSON.

-## Introduction

-jo is a Go library to comfortably deal with JSON objects using JavaScript style getters and setters.

 ## Get Example